ClaraJ-se/DiagnoSmart_Platform/README.md

 # DiagnoSmart_Platform

-Please list each deliverable title and description in the list below after introducing it inside the repository Expected list so far:
+Here is the list of each optional deliverable title and description in the list below after introducing it inside the repository
+Expected list so far:
 - app executable
-- figma
+- figma slides
 - AI model
 - reference dataset (after cleaning) ?
 - interviews